abhishek-1991/Automatic-Number-Plate-Recognition-System/README.md

 https://drive.google.com/file/d/1dSHrk0BsC06fNIgI2PhMf02jyhgDqVlf/view?usp=sharing

-and copy it to project folder.
+and copy it to project folder, this file should be named as "full_train.csv".

-For correct implementation of the project, we chose the data set from -
+Reference: For correct implementation of the project, we chose the data set from -

 http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/EnglishFnt.tgz